ilebedev/ilebedev.github.io/friends.md

 [Arie Anders](http://people.csail.mit.edu/aanders/) is my bold and daring philosophy and coffee friend, who works in machine learning and robotics at the MIT Computer Science and Artificial Intelligence Laboratory.

 [Victor Costan](http://www.costan.us/) is a clear expert in all things pertaining to computer systems, systems security, and software engineering, with whom I collaborate on deeply technical projects such as secure computation and privacy attacks.
+He now works at Google.

-[Madeline Liou](http://www.madlime.hackartscience.com/) is a PR and publishing student at Emerson College, and is looking for work in the Boston area!
+[Madeline Liou](http://madlime.hackartscience.com/) graduated from Emerson College with a graduate degree in publishing, and is looking for work in the Boston area!